golddranks/bang/README.md

 ## Currently working on

-- Actually draw with dummy texture according to the sent data
+- Draw something with a pixelated texture

 ## Short term